A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

 We introduce a function that decides if there is an exchange of two entries at a given position.
 For $1\leq a,b\leq n$, $x,y\in\lambda$ and $T\in\T(\lambda)$ define

 where $\bphi_U(T)=(T_0,\dots,T_{r_U(T)})$, and

-Obviously $m_U(a,b,x,y,T)$ and $m_U(a,b,x,y)$ both vanish unless $x$ and $y$ are neighbours.
-Next we define similar functions which just count whether $a$ and $b$ are exchanged during the algorithm without any condition on the involved cells.
+Obviously, $m_U(a,b,x,y,T)$ and $m_U(a,b,x,y)$ both vanish unless $x$ and $y$ are neighbours.
+Next, we define similar functions that simply count whether $a$ and $b$ are exchanged during the algorithm without any condition on the involved cells.
 Let

 and